Audible会員プラン登録で、20万以上の対象タイトルが聴き放題。

 あらすじ・解説

-A sweeping and authoritative study of wealth inequality and the dismantling of local government in four working-class cities across the US that passionately argues for reinvestment in people-centered leadership.
+A sweeping and eye-opening study of wealth inequality and the dismantling of local government in four working-class US cities that passionately argues for reinvestment in people-centered leadership and offers “a welcome reminder of what government can accomplish if given the chance” (San Francisco Chronicle).

-Decades of cuts to local government amid rising concentrations of poverty have wreaked havoc on communities left behind by the modern economy.
+Decades of cuts to local government amidst rising concentrations of poverty have wreaked havoc on communities left behind by the modern economy.
 Some of these discarded places are rural.
 Others are big cities, small cities, or historic suburbs.
 Some vote blue, others red.
-Some are the most diverse communities in America, while others are nearly all White, all Latino, or all Black.
+Some are the most diverse communities in America, while others are nearly all white, all Latino, or all Black.
 All are routinely trashed by outsiders for their poverty and their politics.
 Mostly, their governments are just broke.
 Forty years after the anti-tax revolution began protecting wealthy taxpayers and their cities, our high-poverty cities and counties have run out of services to cut, properties to sell, bills to defer, and risky loans to take.

 Our smallest governments shape people’s safety, comfort, and life chances.
 For decades, these governments have no longer just reflected inequality—they have helped drive it.
 But it doesn’t have to be that way.
-Anderson argues that a new generation of local leaders are figuring out how to turn poverty traps back into gateway cities.
+Anderson shows that “if we learn to save our towns, we will also be learning to save ourselves” (The New York Times Book Review).

 ©2022 Michelle Wilde Anderson.
 All rights reserved.
 Lucille Clifton, "why some people be mad at me sometimes" from How to Carry Water: Selected Poems.
 Copyright ©1987 by Lucille Clifton.
 Reprinted with the permission of The Permissions Company, LLC on behalf of BOA Editions Ltd., boaeditions.org.
 (P)2022 Simon & Schuster, Inc. All rights reserved.